 You can be as imaginative or as conservative as you like!
 Just scatter some almond flakes and a pinch of cinnamon, if that’s all that you have or can get.
 Just remember that you are going to be eating that pudding afterwards, so maybe go easy on the sprinkles?

-I also like to use edible silver or gold leaf, a very common rice pudding decoration when I was growing up.
+I also like to use edible silver or gold leaf, as in the image above.
+Edible gold and silver was a very common rice pudding decoration when I was growing up.

 Persian Saffron Rice Pudding (Sholeh Zard)